JetBrains/datalore-configs/README.md

 1. Go to `http://localhost:8082/` and insert the token from previous step into the __Token__ field.
 Click the __Log in__ button.
 1. Click the __Set Up__ link.
 1. In __Base URL__, specify the URL that you will use to access Hub (here, it is `http://localhost:8082/`).
 Don't change the __Application Listen Port__ setting.
-1. Press `Next` button.
+1. Click `Next` button.
 1. Configure the admin account (set the admin password).
-1. Press `Finish` button and wait for the Hub startup.
+1. Click `Finish` button and wait for the Hub startup.
 ## 1.1 Configure Hub
 Log into Hub via admin account.
 ### 1.1.1 Configure Datalore service